 Looking to build a retaining wall on a budget but don’t know where to start?
-We’re here to offer a quick breakdown of how to build a low cost retaining wall.
+We’re here to offer a quick breakdown of the cheapest way to build a retaining wall.

 Retaining walls are a great way to add a landscaping feature to your backyard, or divide two levels of soil.
 Building a retaining wall can be a fairly simple task, regardless of size and budget.
 One of the first steps before breaking ground is choosing the right material.
 Luckily, there are plenty of options depending on what you are looking for.

-- Pressure Treated Wood: This is a great option for those who are looking for a budget-friendly build.
+- Pressure Treated Wood: This is a great option for those who are looking for the cheapest way to build a retaining wall.
 Keep in mind, while this might be a great option for your wallet—wood is likely not a long-lasting option.
 It is worth pointing out that a larger build using wood is no simple task, and might require some additional help, which can quickly add to the cost.

 - Concrete Cinder Blocks: Another common favorite, concrete cinder blocks offer long-lasting results at a low cost per square foot.
 Using these blocks is a good option for those who do not have much experience with bigger projects.
 While they’re easy to use, they may not offer you that dream backyard aesthetic.
 If looks are an important factor, this likely isn’t the best choice for your project.